 UKRIO is a company limited by guarantee with charitable status, Registered Charity no. 1147061.
-It consists of four elements: the Board of Trustees, the Advisory Board, the Register of Advisers and the Office team.
+It consists of four elements: the Board of Trustees, the Advisory Council, our Advisory Community and the Office team.

 - The Board of Trustees directs and oversees the strategy and programme of work of UKRIO.
-It also has responsibility for matters of organisational administration and the management of the Office staff.
+It also has responsibility for matters of organisational administration and the management of the Office team.

-- Advisory Council consists of the Trustees of UKRIO and other members selected for their expertise in research integrity and related issues, as well as independent and lay members.
+- The Advisory Council consists of the Trustees of UKRIO and other members selected for their expertise in research integrity and related issues, as well as independent and lay members.
 Its function is to advise on the strategy and programme of work of UKRIO.
-Formal decisions are taken by the Board of Trustees, since the Advisory Board has no formal authority over the charity, but are made after advice from the Advisory Board and reported to them.
-The Advisory Board includes Members from the research community as well as independent and lay members.
-Collectively the Advisory Board possesses significant expertise in the promotion of research integrity and in addressing poor practice and misconduct.
-Advisory Board members hold no legal responsibility for the organisation.
+Formal decisions are taken by the Board of Trustees, since the Advisory Council has no formal authority over the charity, but are made after advice from the Advisory Council and reported to them.
+The Advisory Council includes members from the research community as well as independent and lay members.
+Collectively the Advisory Council possesses significant expertise in the promotion of research integrity, improving research culture, and addressing poor practice and misconduct.
+Advisory Council members hold no legal responsibility for the charity.

-The Trustees, members of the Advisory Board and members of the Register of Advisers are not employees of UKRIO and give their time to the organisation pro bono.
-Appropriate insurances have been procured to cover Trustees, members of the Advisory Board and members of the Register of Advisers acting on behalf of UKRIO.
+The Trustees, members of the Advisory Council and members of the Advisory Community are not employees of UKRIO and give their time to the charity pro bono.
+Appropriate insurances have been procured to cover Trustees, members of the Advisory Council and members of the Advisory Community acting on behalf of UKRIO.

 Working for UKRIO is an opportunity to develop a broad base of skills in a busy charity and gain an understanding of the challenges facing the integrity and quality of research in the UK.
 We work with universities, NHS Trusts, other research organisations, Government, regulatory and professional bodies, as well as with our counterparts in other countries.